ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 2. NumWays(0,j) = NumWays(0, j-1) (For cells in topmost row)
 3. NumWays(i,0) = NumWays(i-1, 0) (For cells in leftmost column)

-This type of enumeration problem might have several variations like counting number of ways to achieve a sum, counting number of ways to achieve a target or rech a destination and so on.
+This type of enumeration problem might have several variations like counting number of ways to achieve a sum, counting number of ways to achieve a target or reach a destination and so on.
 The standard method to solve such kinds off problems is as follows:
 ```java
 // PLEASE NOTE THIS IS A CODE DEPICTION OF THE PROCESS,
 // NOT THE PSEUDOCODE FOR THE CODE TO BE ACTUALLY WRITTEN